tastejs/todomvc/README.md

 ##Changelog 0.25
 * A number of clean-ups and fixes have been made to existing examples
-* Backbone + RequireJS example added
+* Backbone + RequireJS example added and tweaked
-* SproutCore 2.0 example updated to Ember.js
+* Improved Ember.js example
 * KnockBack (2 examples) added